 The demands in today's world of work are increasing dramatically: everything has to be done faster and with better quality, also and above all in everyday medical practice.
 A high work pressure and a high mental stress are on the agenda.
 Countless information flows into our private lives and claims our attention.
 This can have a negative impact on both our professional performance and our private lives.
 Being able to really switch off is a rarity in our performance society.
 These circumstances have led to "self-care" becoming more and more important in recent years for all people who have to do something daily in our society and still want to remain physically and mentally healthy.

-For this reason, the Institute for Social Medicine, Epidemiology and Health Economics, Charité - Universitätsmedizin Berlin, offers a free "Mind-Body Medicine and Stress Reduction Course" especially for doctors and lecturers of the Charité.
+For this reason, the Institute of Social Medicine, Epidemiology and Health Economics, Charité - Universitätsmedizin Berlin, offers a free "Mind-Body Medicine and Stress Reduction Course" especially for doctors and lecturers of the Charité.
 We want to make a contribution to the fact that each individual can contribute actively to his own well-being through established and evidence-based techniques.

 For more information on Mind-Body Medicine at Georgetown University, Washington, please visit the following link: http://som.georgetown.edu/medicaleducation/mindbody